 This is a glorious but strenuous 10-mile hike.
 While you can do the loop in either direction, people in the know (the staff of the Appalachian Mountain Club lodges) almost universally recommend hiking it counter-clockwise, especially in summer when you can cool off in the beautiful East Chairback Pond close to the end of your hike.
 The ponds are reachable via short (and steep, in the case of East Chairback Pond) side trails off the Appalachian Trail.

-The loop includes more than three miles along the Appalachian Trail as it traces the Barren Mountain-to-Chairback Mountain ridge line.
-The views from Third Mountain (2,069 feet) and Chairback Mountain (2,190 feet) are wonderful.
-Columbus Mountain, between Third and Chairback, is viewless, so just hurry along to the next summit!
+The loop includes more than three miles along the Appalachian Trail as it traces the Barren Mountain-to-Chairback Mountain ridge.
+The views from Third Mountain’s Monument Ledge and Chairback Mountain (2,190 feet) are wonderful.
+Columbus Mountain, between Third and Chairback, is viewless.
 While the mountains are moderate and relatively small (the highest is Chairback) the length of the trail, and the fact you are going up and down, again and again, can wear hikers out.

-At the junction, turn left for Third Mountain, 1.5 miles away.
-The trail steadily climbs to the open ledges and amazing views at the peak.
+At the junction, turn left for Third Mountain, just under 1 mile away.
+The trail steadily climbs to the open ledges and amazing views at Monument Ledge, about 0.2 miles past the summit.
 Then you head down again to the dip between Third and Columbus Mountain peaks.
 Definitely check out West Chairback Pond, down a 0.2-mile side trail.
 It looks swimmable and is very pretty.